 - You can put your hands on your shins, your feet, or the floor.
 This passively lengthens your spine and your hamstrings, and it’s also a great way to work on balance.

 This is a very active pose that works all the muscles of your front body.

 - From Forward Fold, put your hands flat on the floor, bending your knees as much as needed to do so.
-Step one leg at a time back, until you are in a high plank pose.
+Step back one leg at a time, until you’re in a high Plank Pose.